alexmprog/speakeasy-android/README.md

 ## Objective

-Write an Android App that can exchange text messages with another Android App based on a shared passcode and socket server.
+Write an Android App and socket server to exchange text messages with another Android App based on a shared "channel code".

 ## Instructions